formr/formr.github.io/fastform.md

 The main advantage to using `fastform()` is that it's stupid fast; you can build a fully-functioning form in seconds, which includes server-side validation and supports form field arrays.
 The main disadvantage in using `fastform()` as opposed to building each form element piece-by-piece is that you will lose a certain level of control, but not much!

 * Supports wrapping fields in `<p>`, `<div>`, `<ul>`, `<ol>`, `<dl>`, Bootstrap's `.form-group`, or your own wrapper.
-* Enables you to save/share form &amp; validation sets.
+* Enables you to save and share you form &amp; validation sets.
 * Accepts names and attributes as comma-delimited (`,`) strings or arrays.
 * Has `state`, `province` and `country` drop-downs baked right in, so you can easily create full menus by only typing one word.